Meet our team

 Sara Smith

-Sara has been working for the Naval Children’s Charity for just over 7 years, initially as a caseworker and now as Head of Welfare, responsible for the team of caseworkers.
+Sara has been working for the Naval Children’s Charity since August 2015, initially starting as a caseworker and now as Head of Operations, responsible for the team of caseworkers and charitable delivery.
 She previously worked for the Naval Families Federation and RN FPS.
-She has been a Naval spouse for 25 years and became a Naval mum when her son joined the RN in 2019.
+She has been a Naval spouse for 28 years and became a Naval mum when her son joined the RN in 2019.
 Her lived experience from being in a Service family is one of her main strengths and helps every day in her role with the charity, as she understands the challenges that some of our families are dealing with, and giving the empathy to empathise and identify the support that they and their children require.

 Jo McEvoy